MultiCraft/repixture/mods/rp_player_effects/README.txt

 ==================
 By Kaadmy, for Pixture

-Adds functions to handle multiple physics overrides at the same time
+Adds functions to handle multiple physics overrides at the same time.

+Developers: See `API.md` for API documentation.

-Source license: LGPLv2.1
+Source code license: LGPLv2.1